-The Audit Commission reported that the organisation procured printing services for two publications that is; the LVFO convention (38 pages) and the LVEMP regional action plan (23 pages) at a unit cost of Ugshs.15,000 and Ugshs.12,000 respectively.
-The total cost amounted to Ugshs.15,930,000 (equivalent to Us\$.6,527).
-The procurement method used was restrictive bidding where three suppliers i.e. M/s Intersoft Business Services Ltd, M/s The leading edge Ltd and M/s Kanstrac Business System Itd, were invited to provide quotations.
-The tender was awarded to Kanstrac Business System Itd.
-A review of the proforma invoices presented revealed the following irregularities:-
+The Audit Commission reported that the organisation procured printing services for two publications that is, the LVFO convention (38 pages) and the LVEMP regional action plan (23 pages) at a unit cost of Ug.
+Shs.15, 000 and Ug.
+Shs.12, 000 respectively.
+The total cost amounted to Ug.
+Shs.15, 930,000 (equivalent to US\$ 6,527).
+The procurement method used was restrictive bidding where three suppliers i.e. M/s Intersoft Business Services Ltd, M/s the leading edge Ltd and M/s Kanstrac Business System ltd, were invited to provide quotations.
+The tender was awarded to Kanstrac Business System ltd. A review of the proforma invoices presented revealed the following irregularities:-